AbduEhab/Rust-PID-Example-With-Tuning/README.md

 ![Tuned PID Response](spring_mass_damper_pid_tuned_response.png)

 ## Usage
-Replace the equation in the main "for loop" at line 45 with your differential equation.
+Replace the equation in the main `for loop at line 45` with your differential equation.
 The tuning will be done automatically.
-The PID-Controller can be tuned manually by changing the values in the PID-Controller at lines 18-20.
-Setting the values to 0 will disable the PID-Controller, and setting the "TUNER" variable will Enable the tuner.
+The PID-Controller can be tuned manually by changing the values in the `PID-Controller at lines 18-20`.
+Setting the values to `0` will disable the PID-Controller, and setting the `TUNER` global variable will Enable the tuner.

 ## Features